 The deadline for students applying to live in the undergraduate residence hall (dorm) is July 1st for the fall semester and December 1st for the spring semester.
-Students applying past the deadline may still receive a placement, but the price of their deposit will increase from $100 to $200.
-This deposit is refundable upon successful move-out.
+Students applying past the deadline may still receive a placement, but a $25 fee will be assessed for late applications.

 Master’s students and non-traditional undergraduate students applying to live in apartments should apply for housing 6 months before their requested move-in date.
 Though we do our best to provide housing for all applicants, students who apply for an apartment within 3 months of the requested move-in date are unlikely to be placed given the high demand.

 All rates listed on the MBTS housing page are for the 2022/23 academic year and effective 8.1.22 and are subject to change at the discretion of MBTS Administration.

 Single students residing on campus have three options:

 - Multiple-occupancy graduate apartments

 - Single-occupancy graduate apartments

 Apartment buildings are dedicated to family housing and unmarried graduate student housing.
 They may be requested by students ages 20 and over.
 MBTS/SC has the right to make/change housing assignments to optimally accommodate housing requests/needs and efficiently utilize available units.

 Married students live in apartments reserved for families.
 Family apartments consist of 2-3 bedroom apartments and a few 4-bedroom apartments.
 Midwestern’s main campus is ADA-accessible.
 A minimal amount of ADA-compliant campus accommodations are available.